SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	.. py:method:: highlight()

-		Highlight the region, showing a red colored frame around it, until the effect is stopped by another parameterless highlight call with the same region.
-The script continues after switching highlight on with the first call.
+		Highlight toggle (switched on if off and vice versa): highlight the region, showing a red colored frame around it, until the effect is stopped by another parameterless highlight call with the same region.
+The script continues.

 	.. py:method:: highlight(color)

 		:param color: see **Note** below

-		Highlight the region, showing a frame with the given color around it, until the effect is stopped by another parameterless highlight call with the same region.
-The script continues after switching highlight on with the first call.
+		Highlight toggle (switched on if off and vice versa): highlight the region, showing a frame with the given color around it, until the effect is stopped by another parameterless highlight call with the same region.
+The script continues.

+	.. py:method:: highlight(True/False)

+		Definitely switch the highlight on (True) or off (False) (current state ignored).
+The script continues.

+	.. py:method:: highlight(True/False, color)

+		:param color: see **Note** below

+		Definitely switch the highlight on (True) or off (False) (current state ignored) using the given color.
+The script continues.

+	.. py:method:: highlightOff()

+		Switch off all currently active highlights.

 	.. py:method:: highlight(seconds)